slint-ui/slint/api/rs/slint/mcu.md

 ```

-#### Render Line by Line
+#### Rendering Line by Line

 When rendering the user interface line by line, you need to implement the [`LineBufferProvider`] trait.
 It
-defines a bi-directional interface between Slint and your code to send lines to your screen:
+defines a bi-directional interface between Slint and your code to send lines to the screen:

-* Through the associated `TargetPixel` type Slint knows how to create and manipulate pixels without having to know
+* The trait's associated `TargetPixel` type let's Slint know how to create and manipulate pixels.
+How exactly the pixels are
-  the exact device-specific binary representation and operations for blending.
+  represented in your device and how they are blended remains your implementation detail.
-* Through the `process_line` function Slint notifies you when a line can be rendered and provides a callback that
+* The trait's `process_line` function notifies you when a line can be rendered and provides a callback that you can invoke
-  you can invoke to fill a slice of pixels for the given line.
+  to fill a slice of pixels for the given line.

-The following example defines a `DisplayWrapper` struct that connects screen driver that implements the [`embedded_graphics`](https://lib.rs/embedded-graphics) traits
+The following example defines a `DisplayWrapper` struct: It connects screen driver that implements the [`embedded_graphics`](https://lib.rs/embedded-graphics) traits
 with Slint's `Rgb565Pixel` type to implement the `LineBufferProvider` trait.
 The pixels for one line are sent to the screen by calling
 the [DrawTarget::fill_contiguous](https://docs.rs/embedded-graphics/0.7.1/embedded_graphics/draw_target/trait.DrawTarget.html) function.